k-jun/northpole/README.md

 }
 ```

-check example directory for more information
+check examples directory for more information

 ## license